eitanf/sysconf/pubs/README.md

   * `survey-report`: A description of  distributions of survey responses ([online report](http://sysconf.review/survey)).
 <!--  * `web`: "Statistical Observations on Computer Systems Conferences".
 The documents are output to ../docs and publicized via [github pages](http://eitanf.github.io/sysconf/). -->
   * `whpc`: "Representation of Women in HPC Conferences" (`docker run -ti eitanf/sysconf:whpc`).
+  * `whysofew`: "Why are There so Few Women in Computer Systems Research".

 The following lists in bibtex format the published peer-reviewed documents in publication order: